 Hip-Hop on Poker

-Poker is one of the oldest card games played in the modern world, discover where to play professional poker on https://www.goal55.id.
+Poker is one of the oldest card games played in the modern world, But now professional poker players also prefer to play situs poker online to increase their gaming skills.
 Thanks to celebrities and professional poker players as well as the expansion of iGaming, poker has seen growth in its popularity over the last few decades.
 Such growing popularity has had an influence on music as well.
 In his book “Poker and Pop Culture,” author Martin Harris discusses how poker influenced the music of the 1960s and 1970s, with artists such as Bob Dylan and The Eagles releasing songs that referenced the timeless card game.

 In the 21st century, this influence continues, and it has seen many hip-hop artists taking inspiration from poker to create their music.
 For instance, the 2006 song “Pokerface” by former Wu-Tang Clan member, Ghostface Killah discussed playing “no limits hold ‘em,” a reference to Texas Hold ‘em, one of the most popular forms of the game.
 A TV show called “Hip Hop Hold ‘em” aired in the mid-2000s, but a number of issues meant shooting a handful of the planned episodes, with only one of these eventually airing.
 The premise of the show was to have hip-hop stars play poker and perform a song at the end of the show.
 One of the performances that did get filmed featured Ludacris.

 Educational institutions across the United States have begun offering courses in different areas of hip-hop.
 These courses generally focus on the history of the genre or on a specific artist.
 For instance, a course on Jay-Z was available at Georgetown University while Armstrong State University has a class on OutKast and hip-hop.
 There is also a class on “hip-hop studies” at the McNally Smith College of Music in Minnesota.